-Simply download the file and put it in your plugins folder.
-When the plugin first loads, it will create a config.yml file in the ShopKeepers folder.
+Simply download the latest file and put it into your plugins folder.
+When the plugin first loads, it will create a config.yml file in the Shopkeepers folder.
 There are several configuration options you can customize.
 See the Configuration Options page for more information.

-To create an admin shopkeeper, just use the command /shopkeeper while looking at a block.
+To create an admin shopkeeper, just use the command /shopkeeper [object type] while looking at a block.
 A villager will be spawned at the block you are looking at.

-You can also create a player shopkeeper by using the /shopkeeper command while looking at a chest, but this only allows you to create a normal shopkeeper and will make the villager stand on top of the chest.
+You can also create a player shopkeeper by using the /shopkeeper [shop type] [object type] command while looking at a chest, but this will make the shopkeeper stand on top of the chest.